denten-books/plain-text/1-device.md

 [^ln1-davey]: Mike Davey built and displayed a similar instrument at Harvard University's Collection of Historical Scientific Instruments in 2012.
+He
-He writes, "my goal in building this project was to create a machine that embodied the classic look and feel of the machine presented in Turing’s paper.
+writes: "My goal in building this project was to create a machine that embodied the classic look and feel of the machine presented in Turing’s paper.
 I wanted to build a machine that would be immediately recognizable as a Turing machine to someone familiar with Turing's work" [@davey_turing_2012].